Conference Program | August 4

 Panel 109: New Literary and Historical Perspectives on Bābī and Bahā’ī Communities in the Qajar Era

-Prophecy, Poetry and the Legitimization of the Bābī Faith in Nineteenth-Century Iran show abstract
+Prophecy, Poetry and the Legitimization of the Bābī Faith in Nineteenth-Century Iran

 This paper looks at the significance of poetry in the development and the legitimization of the Babi Faith in 19th-century Iran.
-Focusing on statements attributed to Sayyid Ali Muhammad (d.
+Focusing on statements attributed to Sayyid Ali Muhammad (d.
 1850), known as the Bab, it seeks to demonstrate how his interpretations of poems by Hafiz constituted both continuity of and rupture with Islamic tradition in a manner that resembles his readings of the Qur’an.
 These readings invariably point to the advent of a messianic figure identified with the Bab himself.
 Among the questions to be examined are: How does the Bab’s attitude toward poetry represent the adaptation of a new religion to the particular needs and temperament of a recipient country?
 How did poetry help legitimate the nascent faith?

 Bahā’ī Converts Memoirs: The Voice of the Subaltern